certainlyio/nordic_bert/README.md

 If you use this work, please consider staring this repository.

-This work was sponsored by Danish chatbot company BotXO http://www.botxo.ai
+This work was sponsored by Danish Conversational AI & chatbot company BotXO http://www.botxo.ai